 Anger management issues can manifest in many forms.
-A person with anger management problems may turn to an addiction of sorts.
+A person with anger management problems may turn to an addiction.
 However, this fails to recognise the cause of their anger management issues, which may be emotional hurt or abuse suffered in the past.
-A professional clinician will be able to help you come to terms with it such causes, thereby effectively addressing your anger management issues.

 Frequent outbursts of anger are usually attributed to one’s character traits.
-However, it commonly stems from emotional sources.
-If your loved one shows outbursts but does not take responsibility for his/her part in the events, he/she may have an anger management problem.
-Recognise that many of these problems tend to arise from abuse or hurt during the childhood, so help him/her prevent a crisis by drawing firm boundaries.
-For help,
+However, these outbursts commonly stem from emotional sources.
+If your loved one shows outbursts but does not take responsibility for their part in events, they may have an anger management problem.
+It is prudent to recognise that many of these problems are rooted in past abuse, trauma or hurt during childhood – we can best help our loved ones avoid a crisis by drawing firm boundaries.

 Our Anger Management Team includes (but not limited to):

 Please be assured that all information shared with us will be kept confidential*.

 At Promises, we aim to create a safe space to aid you in your recovery journey.

 +65 6397 7301

 Clinic: Please use the "Contact Us" form to get in touch with the clinic.